greenhouse, indoor farming, agriculture

-Across the expanse of behemoth greenhouses owned by Nature Fresh Farms in Ohio and Ontario, rows of vegetation grow in elevated trays, bearing fruits and vegetables all season long.
+Across the expanse of the behemoth greenhouses owned by Nature Fresh Farms in Ohio and Ontario, rows of vegetation grow in elevated trays, bearing fruits and vegetables all season long.

 Bushels of crunchy cucumbers, sweet peppers, ripe berries and flavorful tomatoes make their way from the farms to the tables of shoppers who are treated to premium produce, sustainably grown and bursting with flavors and nutrients.
 The farm’s secret is the most unexpected: Artificial intelligence (AI).

-“We actually come from a very very large farming land, but we only could farm for three months of the year,” told Keith Bradley, VP of Information Technology, at the latest episode of Utilizing Tech: AI at the Edge Podcast with Solidigm, referring to the seasonality of crops and harvest seasons in traditional farming.
+“We actually come from a very very large farming land, but we only could farm for three months of the year,” told Keith Bradley, VP of Information Technology, in the latest episode of Utilizing Tech: AI at the Edge Podcast with Solidigm, referring to the seasonality of crops and harvest seasons in traditional farming.

 “Basically, we were very centralized around tomatoes, but our tomato season lasted about four weeks.
 So when greenhouses came in, we started to change that from being four weeks to 10 months of the year.
 Now with artificial lights, we’re producing tomatoes 12 months of the year,” Bradley told.